ncorroyez/ncorroyez_thesis_code/README.md

 ### Contact

-Please don't hesitate to initiate contact with me or one of my supervisors for any questions, remarks or advice about this work.
+Please don't hesitate to initiate contact with me or one of my supervisors for any questions, remarks, or advice about this work.

 - nathan.corroyez@inrae.fr (1st year PhD Student)
 - nathan.corroyez14@gmail.com (non-academic email address)